 Writing on the Office of Special Education and Rehabilitative Services Blog

 Just like any other school day, Eugene, my son with autism, left on the bus this morning to go to a day program provided by our school district.
-For the last 20 years, he and I wait for the bus by sitting on our front porch.
-As he steps on the bus, he shouts at me with his happy high-pitched voice, “Bye Mom!”
-This is our ritual to begin each new day, to meet that day’s challenges, emotions, promises, and hopes.
+For the last 20 years, we waited for the bus by sitting on our front porch.
+As he steps on the bus, he shouts at me with his happy, high-pitched voice, “Bye Mom!”
+This was our routine to begin each new day, to meet that day’s challenges, emotions, promises, and hopes.

 In June this year, he will age out from the district program.
-I cannot help being emotional whenever I think about his first day of preschool and the journey that Eugene and our family have been on since then.
+I cannot help but to be emotional whenever I think about his first day of preschool and the journey that Eugene and our family have been on since then.
 On that day, I cried in the car for two hours after separating from my miserable, crying child.

-Since that first day, school has been a challenging place for both Eugene and me.
+Since that first day, school had been a challenging place for both Eugene and me.
 While Eugene was learning the alphabet and phonics, I studied the never-ending list of special education acronyms.

 Just like other special education moms in this world, when my child cried about his school work, I wept on my steering wheel, but when he was happy in school, I felt like I had the world on a string.
-At times, figuring out how to navigate the world of special education for our son with autism while struggling with his atypical behaviors seemed like a brutal mission for a family like us, and we often felt we were not understood, not just because of our heavy Korean accents
+At times, figuring out how to navigate the world of special education for our son with autism while struggling with his atypical behaviors seemed like a brutal mission for a family like us, and we often felt we were misunderstood, and not just because of our heavy Korean accents.

-However, our fundamental concern has not changed in these 20 years, and that is to help our son reach the final destination for his journey—Eugene being able to live an independent and inclusive life in the community.
+However, our fundamental concern has not changed in these 20 years, and that is to help my son reach the final destination of his journey—Eugene being able to live an independent and inclusive life in the community.
 Of course, this is the same concern shared by thousands of moms and dads who have children with disabilities.